playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 data/fennifith/functions/animals/
 ```

-In this path, the `fennifith/` folder can be called a *namespace* &mdash; this should be unique to avoid potential clashes if someone tries to use multiple data packs at once; if two data packs use exactly the same function name, at least one of them probably won't work as expected.
+In this path, the `fennifith/` folder can be called a *namespace* &mdash; this should be unique to avoid potential clashes if someone tries to use multiple data packs at once; if two data packs use exactly the same function name, at least one of them won't work as expected.

 The namespace and the `animals/` folder can be renamed as you like, but the `data/` and `functions/` folders must stay the same for the data pack to work.
 Additionally, it is important that the "functions" folder is exactly *one level* below the "data" folder.
 For example, `data/functions/` or `data/a/b/functions/` would **not** be valid structures.